 If you have sufficient assets and you are capable at your income and household size, to avoid bankruptcy, then bankruptcy avoidance is your best option.
 My firm helps people in filing bankruptcy.
 But there is a very personal side to bankruptcy and financial recovery that is involved in the decision-making process.
-And we understand that at The Fink Law Firm, LLC.
+And we understand that at FINK LAW FIRM KC.
 We want to give you the tools to succeed whether your best option is filing bankruptcy and then moving forward, or avoiding bankruptcy altogether and putting the tools in place to get out of debt and save money for you and your family's future.

 Baby Steps is Dave Ramsey's Plan